In Europe and the US, COVID-19 reduced life expectancy more than World War II

 Oxford University scientists analyzed data on life expectancy in 29 countries

 and found that compared to 2019, it decreased by more than six months in 22 countries.
-As a result, life expectancy fell in 27 out of 29 countries.
+As a result, life expectancy decreased in 27 out of 29 countries.

 The fact that the results of the study showed a large impact of COVID-19 shows how devastating it was for many countries.